wpswings/subscriptions-for-woocommerce/README.txt

 **5) Set Subscription Frequency for Subscription-Based Products:** WP subscription plugin allows you to set the recurring frequency option on subscribed products.
 Payment plans for these subscription-based products can be configured monthly, weekly, or yearly.
 Additionally, you can manage the frequency of Subscription free trials.

-**6) WooCommerce Subscription Plan Expiry Choice:** With the WP subscription plugin you can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
+**6) WooCommerce Subscription Plan Expiry Choice:** With our best subscription plugin, you can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
 Recurring payments will follow the frequency plan, and the subscription can be renewed to extend the plan.

 **7) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations:** WordPress subscriptions plugin gives you the option to charge an initial sign-up fee for subscriptions.
 The WooCommerce Subscriptions free plugin also supports seamless integration with the Stripe payment gateway in WooCommerce, making the payment process smooth & efficient.

-**8) Offer Free Trial to WooCommerce Subscription Users:** With the WP subscription plugin you can offer free trials to subscription users and set the trial frequency.
+**8) Offer Free Trial to WooCommerce Subscription Users:** With our best subscription plugin, you can offer free trials to subscription users and set the trial frequency.
 Encourage users to sign up by providing free trials for WooCommerce subscription products or services.
 After the trial period ends, users can continue the Woo subscription plan.

 **9) Complete WooCommerce Subscription Reports for Admin:** The WooCommerce subscriptions plan report module includes essential details such as active and inactive subscriptions, upcoming recurring payment dates, subscription names, subscription expiry dates, & individual plan due dates, along with the recurring payment frequency.